 Background on Thinking on Your Feet and Leadership

 Thinking on your feet is a metaphorical phrase that refers to the ability to quickly form responses or make decisions, often in a high-pressure environment.
-In leadership, this skill is crucial as leaders are frequently faced with unexpected situations that require immediate attention and decision-making.

-Leadership, on the other hand, is the act of guiding and influencing a group towards achieving a common goal.
+Conversely, leadership is the act of guiding and influencing a group toward achieving a common goal.
 It involves strategic thinking, communication, and decision-making skills.
-The integration of the ability to think on your feet into leadership creates a dynamic, responsive, and effective leader.

 Rationale Behind Using Thinking on Your Feet in Leadership